cxcloud/cxcloud-documentation/setting-up-a-cxcloud-project/generating-a-service.md

 }
 ```

 After generation is finished and configurations are set, all of selected services will be working as a single API.
 You should be able to see Swagger API documentation at `http://localhost:4003/api/v1/api-docs`.
-To do that, run the following set of commands from project directory:
+To do that, run the following set of commands from your service project folder:

 ```bash
 $ npm run build